 The 13% of the class who had goals, but didn’t write them down, earned twice the amount of the 84% who had no goals.

 And the 3% who had written goals were earning, on average, 10 times MORE than the other 97% of the class combined.

-John Kapetaneas, a journalist who paid of $111,000 of student loans and credit card debt in 24 months says his secret to success was “embracing the suck.”
+John Kapetaneas, a journalist who paid off $111,000 of debt in 24 months says his secret to success was “embracing the suck.”

 For John, that meant buckling down and saying yes to as many freelance projects as he could handle.